jimtyhurst/github-actions-demo/README.md

 Simple demonstration of GitHub Actions.

-The application is a simple "Hello World" web service, implemented in [FastAPI](https://fastapi.tiangolo.com/).
+The application is a simple "Hello World" web service, implemented with [FastAPI](https://fastapi.tiangolo.com/).
 It returns a greeting as a JSON object.

 ## Developer instructions
-To run it locally in your development environment:
+To run the web service locally in your development environment:

 ```shell
 uvicorn main:app --reload